ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Patchy fog before 2am, then patchy fog and a slight chance of rain showers between 2am and 4am, then patchy fog and a chance
-         of showers and thunderstorms.
+         <h3>Overnight</h3>Patchy fog and a slight chance of rain showers before 4am, then patchy fog and a chance of showers and thunderstorms.
 Cloudy.
          Low around 62, with temperatures rising to around 65 overnight.
-Southeast wind around
+Southeast wind around 2 mph.
-         2 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">